-Themes of toxic positivity have been played within the television scope for a while now, but that doesn’t make the more well-executed takes on the idea any less potent as displayed in this week’s episode of Trigun Stampede, “Child of Blessing.”
-While his pacifism has, thus far, read as endearing if not a little naive, episode five demonstrates the faults that lie within blind optimism in the face of unruly danger and the rage and ego of men.
+Themes of toxic positivity aren’t new.
+But that doesn’t make the better takes on the idea any less potent.
+This is evident in Trigun Stampede, “Child of Blessing.”
+While Vash’s (Yoshitsugu Matsuoka) pacifism has thus far read as endearing, if not a little naive, Trigun Stampede Episode 5 demonstrates the faults that lie within blind optimism in the face of unruly danger, as well as the rage and ego of men.
 He promised to save a child despite not grasping the full horror he was facing and failed to deliver.
 The bad guys won, and the peace the child received was twenty years too late and found in death.
 A man-made monster of whim put down and out of his subjected misery.

 Read More | Trigun Stampede: Anime Roundtable [Podcast]

-It’s interesting that despite the episodic nature and how many times ragtag group manages to nearly run over some poor pedestrian standing against the vast nothingness of a desert, Trigun Stampede has maintained an undercurrent of tragedy that ties the series together thematically.
-There are hijinks and characters are drawn in over-the-top flourishes which accentuate the fantastical, sci-fi, and western elements that inspire their designs, but at the center of it, all is a man looking to discover his right path while trying to save anyone and every one no matter their predicament.
+It’s interesting that, despite the episodic nature and how many times the ragtag group nearly runs over some poor pedestrian standing against the vast nothingness of a desert, Trigun Stampede has maintained an undercurrent of tragedy that ties the series thematically.
+There are hijinks and character designs that lean into over-the-top flourishes, accentuating the fantastical, sci-fi, and western inspirations.
+But at the center of it all is a man seeking his right path while trying to save anyone and everyone, no matter their predicament.
 He wants bloodless scenery in a world that’s twice burned over.

-This dichotomy makes for a more dynamic character, as Vash is no longer just the good-doer savior whose non-violent beliefs place him on a pedestal looking down at the rest of society, but also a figure whose own stubborn ideologies make him open for error.
-He preaches and saves and yet two children have been seriously harmed and killed in the first five episodes, no matter his attempts.
-It’s not his fault, not exactly, but to see him twice fail – either his expectations or those of others – make for a fallible, intriguing character.
-He isn’t the hero who comes to impart his wisdom to others and instead someone who is in the throes of figuring it out and often as he’s running for his life.
+This dichotomy makes for a more dynamic character, as Vash is no longer just the good-doer savior whose non-violent beliefs place him on a pedestal, looking down on the rest of society, but also a figure whose own stubborn ideologies leave him open to error.
+He preaches and saves.
+Despite this, kids face harm and death in just the first five episodes, no matter his attempts.
+It’s not his fault, not exactly, but to see him twice fail – either his expectations or those of others – makes for a fallible, intriguing character.
+He isn’t the hero who comes to impart his wisdom to others, but someone who is in the throes of figuring it out, often while running for his life.

-As is the case with the series leading up until now, the visuals are largely superb, especially in Vash’s animation and the crumbling of his hope towards the end, and action sequences.
-Wolfwood’s character shines here as he did in the last episode aided by a showstopping weapon in the form of his cross-shaped machine gun.
-Watching as the two tears through the streets of this abandoned town, dust creating clouds above them as the machine races behind them exemplifies the show’s kinetic animation at its best.
+As with the series leading up to now, the visuals are largely superb, especially in Vash’s animation, the crumbling of his hope towards the end, and the action sequences.
+Wolfwood’s character shines here as he did in the last episode, aided by a showstopping weapon in the form of his cross-shaped machine gun.
+Watching the two tear through the streets of this abandoned town, dust clouds rising above them as the machine races behind them, exemplifies the show’s kinetic animation at its best.

-Meryl and Roberto continue to be the lesser interesting characters, too confined to their roles as human follies to Vash as well as characters there to react to the larger-than-life personalities.
+Meryl and Roberto continue to be the least interesting characters, too confined to their roles as human foils to Vash and as characters there to react to the larger-than-life personalities.
 The viewer inserts, if you will.
-The two have been the greatest struggle for the entire series so far though, so hopefully, as the pieces are now largely assembled and the main group is together, their inclusion in the series both stylistically and narratively will be more seamless.
+The two have been the greatest struggle for the entire series so far, though.
+Hopefully, as the pieces assemble and the main group comes together, their inclusion in the series, both stylistically and narratively, will be more seamless.

-Their discoveries along the flashback also opens the plot up (especially for those of us not privy to the original Trigun series) for a greater mystery as we see a picture of Vash with a baby Rollo twenty-some-odd years ago.
-There was never any doubt he was going to be more than he seemed – that was made abundantly clear in his design and the entire existence of Knives and cohorts but this creates even greater intrigue as we look to unravel the threads as we progress.
+Their discoveries in the flashback also open the plot up (especially for those of us not privy to the original Trigun series) to a deeper mystery.
+We see a picture of Vash with a baby Rollo twenty-some-odd years ago.
+There was never any doubt he was more than he seemed.
+That was abundantly clear in his design and the entire existence of Knives and cohorts.
+But this creates even greater intrigue as we look to unravel the threads as we progress.

-While better than last week’s set-up episode it still doesn’t hit the heights they themselves set with episode three, but what will?
-If episodes one through four were the series prologue and chapter one, the fifth is when the story gets going as Vash begins to see the world from the viewpoints of those around him.
-With that comes some of the series most haunting imagery as, after lessons learned and suffering endured, the lights of the little town their backs face come alive, the wind having returned due to Rollo’s decade spanning sacrifice having commenced.
-In a series of wild highs and exaggerated animation, it’s a telling sign of the writers and artists prowess that such a revelation is handled with such delicacy.
-Yet another sign of the ghosts left in Vash’s wake.
+While better than last week’s set-up episode, it still doesn’t hit the heights they themselves set with episode three, but what will?
+If episodes one through four were the series prologue and chapter one, the fifth is when the story really gets going, as Vash begins to see the world through the eyes of those around him.
+With that comes some of the series’s most haunting imagery as, after lessons learned and suffering endured, the lights of the little town, their backs to the wall, come alive, the wind having returned due to Rollo’s decade-spanning sacrifice having commenced.
+In a series of wild highs and exaggerated animation, it’s a telling sign of the writer’s and artist’s prowess that such a revelation is handled with such delicacy—yet another sign of the ghosts left in Vash’s wake.

 Featured Image Courtesy of Crunchyroll / ©2023 Yasuhiro Nightow, SHONENGAHOSHA / TRIGUN STAMPEDE Project